What is DevSecOps?

-Following these guidelines leads to many benefits, such as: allowing for easy and local security implementation, improving security architecture facilitating the collaboration between security and development teams, and the removal of the blame for security incidents.
+DevSecOps ensures that security is embedded in the seven principles of DevOps by building products while maintaining the confidentiality, integrity, and availability of data.
+Following these guidelines leads to many benefits, such as allowing for easy and local security implementation, improving security architecture, facilitating collaboration between security and development teams, and removing the blame for security incidents.

-Secure by design
+- Secure by design

-Security by automation
+- Security by automation

-Security by education
+- Security by education

 We apply each layer, piece by piece until it's a solid foundation on which a DevSecOps culture thrives.